need4swede/wiki-go/data/documents/playback/player-controls/document.md

 ## Screensaver

 Playing video always blocks the screensaver.
-While paused, tvOS is allowed to start it unless you turn on **Prevent Screensaver on Pause** in **Settings > Playback > Advanced**.
+While paused, the system is allowed to start it unless you turn on **Prevent Screensaver on Pause** in **Settings > Playback > Advanced**.